 EEOC investigators will explore the details of the charge once it is filed.
 The agency will also contact the employer to notify it that a charge has been filed against it and to investigate the allegations of the charge.
 If the EEOC decides to pursue the case, it may attempt to settle the case with the employer by requesting that the employer stop the violations on its own.
 The EEOC may also decide to pursue litigation on behalf of the charging party.

-If the EEOC decides not pursue the case, it will issue a Notice of Right to Sue to the charging party.
-This notice gives the employee the right to sue his or her employer for job discrimination and could lead to a court hearing in which damages can be awarded based on the laws and facts of a case.
+If the EEOC decides not to pursue the case, it will issue a Notice of Right to Sue to the charging party.
+This notice gives the employee the right hire an employment discrimination lawyer to sue his or her employer for job discrimination and could lead to a court hearing in which damages can be awarded based on the laws and facts of a case.

 Filing a Job Discrimination Complaint Under State Laws

-In addition to federal laws which prohibit job discrimination, states also have laws prohibiting employment discrimination.
+In addition to federal laws which prohibit discrimination at work, states also have laws prohibiting employment discrimination.
 An employee can file complaints under either federal law or state laws and, in some instances, can have both a federal claim of job discrimination and a state claim as well.

-If you feel you have experienced discrimination on the job and need to file a complaint against your employer, contact an attorney as soon as possible.
+If you feel you have experienced discrimination at work and need to file a complaint against your employer, contact an employment discrimination lawyer as soon as possible.
 Filing a complaint can be a complicated process that depends heavily on knowledge and expertise within the area of employment discrimination law.
 To get the justice you deserve, file your discrimination complaint with the help of a competent attorney with a proven track record of employment law success.